DavidPopa/Neobyte-Solution-Internship/README.md

 First you need to have an interpretor for python [environments](https://code.visualstudio.com/docs/python/environments)

 Install the required packages by running the following commands in your Python project directory:

 - `pip install pandas`
 - `pip install pymongo`

 After you have all of these installed, you can run the code

-## Reat
+## React

 First you must have an IDE [VS Code](https://code.visualstudio.com/)

 Install the required packages by running the following commands in your project directory:

 - `npm i react-router-dom`
 - `npm install @mui/material @emotion/react @emotion/styled`
 - `npm i axios`
 - `npm i react-icons`
 - `npm install`

 After you have all of these you just type in terminal `npm run dev` and it will give to you an local url, press it and will see the app !